Iyanya: Career

-2009–2013: My Story and Desire
+2009–2015: My Story and Desire

-After graduating from the University of Calabar, he worked in a hotel and sang karaoke at a local bar he managed.
+After graduating from the University of Calabar, Iyanya worked in a hotel and sang karaoke at a local bar he managed.
+He also sang at Fiesta Fries Bar, Mirage Nite Club, and West-Life.
 Iyanya started as a rapper and went by the stage name Lofty.
-He also sang at Fiesta Fries Bar, Mirage Nite Club, and West-Life.
 He was motivated to pursue music professionally after observing 2face Idibia and Olu Maintain.

-In 2008, KCee convinced Iyanya to partake in the first season of Project Fame West Africa.
-Iyanya emerged the winner of the competition after battling numerous people who had the same aspirations as him.

-After winning Project Fame West Africa, he began recording his debut album, My Story, which was released by the imprint CN Media.
+In 2008, KCee convinced him to participate in the first season of Project Fame West Africa.
+Iyanya won the competition after battling numerous people who had the same aspirations as him.
+Not long after winning Project Fame West Africa, he began recording his debut album, My Story, which was released by the imprint CN Media.
 The album showed Iyanya's versatility as an R&B artist, particularly on the tracks "Iyanya" and "Love Truly".
 My Story was a commercial failure due to problems with distribution and promotion.

 After visiting his hometown and seeing people's affection for the Etighi dance, Iyanya decided to do a song that would popularize the dance, which originated in Calabar.
-He teamed up with record producer D'Tunes and recorded "Kukere", a song that won Hottest Single of the Year at 2013 Nigeria Entertainment Awards and Best Pop Single at The Headies 2012.
-On 8 July 2012, Iyanya released the single "Ur Waist", featuring vocals by Emma Nyra and also produced by D'Tunes.
+He teamed up with record producer D'Tunes and recorded "Kukere", a song that won Hottest Single of the Year at the 2013 Nigeria Entertainment Awards and Best Pop Single at The Headies 2012.
+On 8 July 2012, Iyanya released the single "Ur Waist", which features vocals by Emma Nyra and was also produced by D'Tunes.
 At the 2013 Headies, "Ur Waist" earned nominations for Best Pop Single and Song of the Year.
-That same year, Iyanya was nominated for Best International Performance at the 2013 Soul Train Music Awards.
+Iyanya was nominated for Best International Performance at the 2013 Soul Train Music Awards.
+On 25 November 2012, he performed at comedian Ayo Makun's INDIGO2 show.
+Iyanya performed at the Shrine in Chicago on 11 April 2013, and attended the launch of the African Muzik Magazine the next day.
+He serenaded Melanie Fiona at the LTB Jean store in SoHo, Manhattan, and performed at the New York Fashion Week.

+To promote Desire in the UK, Iyanya headlined the Iyanya vs. Desire concert series, which were held in London and Manchester.
+The London gig was held at the INDIGO2 arena on 9 June 2013, and featured performances from Tonto Dikeh and Emma Nyra.
+The Manchester concert commenced five days later and featured performances from Emma Nyra and DRB Lasgidi.
+Iyanya and Nyra went on a mini tour across the US and Canada in early 2013.
 On 16 October 2013, 360Nobs reported that Iyanya became an ambassador for Solo Phones Nigeria, a mobile phone company located at the Computer Village market in Ikeja.
-The one-year deal was valued at $220,000 (35 million naira), and included a 2014 Toyota Prado for Iyanya.
+The one-year deal was valued at $220,000 and included a 2014 Toyota Prado.
 In 2013, the Daily Independent newspaper reported that Iyanya also signed a one-year deal with Zinox Computers worth $300,000.
 Iyanya appeared in TV ads and on Zinox billboards as part of the arrangement.